Deckhandfirststar01/Skrivebord/spec/abp/options-page.md

 If clicked the corresponding whitelisted domain is removed.

-*NOTE: recently added has been ommitted because we don't now the date of when a domain has been whitelisted so we could only show the domains that have been added since the option page has been opened and that doesn't make any sense?!*
+*NOTE: recently added has been ommitted because we don't know the date of when a domain has been whitelisted so we could only show the domains that have been added since the option page has been opened and that doesn't make any sense?!*

 ### Whitelisted domain added notification